incubateind/hereOutdoorNavChallenge/README.md

 #### Fork this repository

 ### Step 2
-#### Create a New Folder within the forked repository, with the 'folder name' being your 'team name'
+#### Create a New Folder within the forked repository, with the 'folder name' being your 'username' on IncubateIND

 ## Contents of the folder
 + The project directory.